What Is A Townhouse, And Is Townhome Living Right For Me?

 Should You Buy Or Rent A Townhouse?

 Before buying a townhouse, it’s important to consider the factors at play.
 For example, you may not be able to afford a down payment on a townhome.
-If this is the case, it might be better to rent instead, as this option can be more cost-effective.
+If this is the case, it might be better to rent instead, because this option can be more cost-effective.

 It’s key that you understand your financial situation when choosing between renting and buying a house.
-If you have unsteady pay or employment, renting a townhome could be easier than getting a mortgage and could give you more flexibility.
+If you have unsteady pay or employment, renting a townhome could be easier than getting a mortgage, and it could give you more flexibility.
 By contrast, if your income and employment are stable, buying a townhome may be a better option for you because you’d begin to accumulate equity.

 Buying A Townhouse